bolt/docs/docs/extensions/configfiles.md

 how the extension behaves.

-By default, Bolt will parse a yaml configuration file available for use in the soure code of your extension, similar to Bolt's own `config.yaml`.
+By default, Bolt will parse a yaml configuration file available for use in the source code of your extension, similar to Bolt's own `config.yaml`.
 To use this, simply create a `config/config.yaml` file.

 The config will then be available in any class in your extension, for example: